Descendants Forum Founding Stewards

 Laura Rosanne Adderley is a Associate Professor of History at Tulane University.

-• Chanelle Blackwell
+• Chanelle Blackwell, J.D.

 • Darron Patterson